-As big and lively pets, golden retrievers have to be taken care of properly and while this includes providing them adequate shelter and enough exercise, it also means that you have to feed them correctly.
+As big and lively pets, golden retrievers (or the golden retriever husky mix) have to be taken care of properly and while this includes providing them adequate shelter and enough exercise, it also means that you have to feed them correctly.
 Now you might be wondering if you are, in fact, feeding your dog correctly, so read on and see to it that your pet is getting what it deserves: the best.

 Overview of the Top Products

 Price (approx. per pound)

 What is great about the Royal Canin dog food is that they create food perfectly tailored to specific dog breeds.
 This food, unlike other brands which are targeted to a variety of breeds of large dogs, is appropriate for golden retrievers specifically.

 Many golden retriever dogs are prone to cardiac sensitivity, so this dog food has nutrients which are tailored to keep your cardiac functions working and it also contains nutrients to help with skin and coat health, as well.
 Many dogs have been found to enjoy this formula and its kibble size and shape has been found to encourage chewing.